secret-family-recipe-s-cookbook/cookbook-UI-Jason/README.md

 -Student's code is clean and organized, proper indentation is apparent, a library or framework was researched and used.

-Used Prettier and Less to keep code clean and organized.
-Used an animation library to animate buttons.
+Used Prettier and Less to keep code clean organized and DRY.
+Used an animation library to animate navigation buttons.
 Leveraged Bootstrap to create a carousel for the About Us.

 -Tablet views look professional at 800px and above.
 Responsive units are used for font-sizing.

-Tablet breakpoint added.
+Tablet breakpoint added at 800px.
 All major layout structures are percentages.
 All font sizes are REM.

 ## Technologies Used